nuts-foundation/nuts-node/docs/pages/integrating/faq-errors.rst

     Error while inspecting access token (error: JWT signing key not present on this node)

-This indicates the JWT token you send to the Nuts node can't be introspected by the Nuts node, because it can't find the private key to create the token.
-This can have 2 causes:
+This indicates the JWT token you send to the Nuts node can't be introspected by the Nuts node, because it can't find the private key that was used to create the token.
+You probably:

-# Calls are mixed up; token introspection must be done by the Nuts node (*authorizer*) that created it for the consuming node (*requestor*).
+# Try to introspect a token that your node didn't create: only node that issued the token can introspect it.
+Or:
 # Your node's private key storage is corrupt and your node lost access to its private keys (less probable).